 The British Airways Visa Signature® Card is one of Chase’s popular co-branded airline credit cards.
 British Airways Executive Club is a great frequent flyer program, so in this post I wanted to take a closer look at this card.
-This card can especially be worth considering in light of the recent improvements that were made to it.
+This card can especially be worth considering in light of the improvements that were made to it over the summer.
 Who should be applying for this card, under what circumstances is it worth spending money on the card, and more.

 British Airways Visa Card Basics For September 2021

 There is lots to love about the British Airways Visa Card.
 The card has a big bonus of up to 100K Avios, it has a reasonable annual fee, it offers statement credits when you pay carrier imposed surcharges, and it earns points that can be useful whether you’re looking to redeem for premium cabin international flights or domestic economy.